-- 13. This section of the Bill modifies section 3 (Scottish Charity Register) of the 2005 Act. - 14.
+- 12. This section of the Bill modifies section 3 (Scottish Charity Register) of the 2005 Act. - 13.
 It inserts a new paragraph (aa) into subsection (3) requiring OSCR to include, in relation to the entry for each charity in the Scottish Charity Register, the name of each of the charity's trustees.
-However, this is subject to any exemption that is applied (as set out below). - 15.
-The section also substitutes subsection (4) for two new subsections.
-The existing section 3(4) requires OSCR to exclude from a charity's entry in the Register the principal office of the charity (or the name and address of one of its charity trustees if the charity does not have such an office) if, on the application of the charity, OSCR is satisfied that including that information is likely to jeopardise the safety or security of any person or premises. - 16.
+However, this is subject to any exemption that is applied (as set out below). - 14.
+The section also substitutes subsection (4).
+The existing section 3(4) requires OSCR to exclude from a charity's entry in the Register the principal office of the charity (or the name and address of one of its charity trustees if the charity does not have such an office) if, on the application of the charity, OSCR is satisfied that including that information is likely to jeopardise the safety or security of any person or premises. - 15.
 The modifications made by this section mean that the dispensation mechanism now extends to the names of the charity trustees as well.
 The test remains the same: whether OSCR is satisfied that including the information would be likely to jeopardise the safety or security of any person or premises.
-However, the dispensation mechanism is no longer limited to an application route: it is also now open to OSCR to act of its own accord in relation to any charity or type of charity (for example, where OSCR is aware that a charity is subject to particular risks).
-The application route also remains available though.
 This dispensation can be achieved as part of the application for the entry of a body in the Register, or by a later application by a charity or any of its charity trustees.
 The duty to exclude information need not necessarily equate to an 'all or nothing' outcome.
-For example, if OSCR is only satisfied that including the name of one charity trustee ("Trustee A") is likely to jeopardise the safety or security of any person or premises, but is satisfied that including the principal office of the charity or the names of the other charity trustees would not draw such risks, it is only required to exclude the name of Trustee A. It will be for OSCR to determine when the safety or security of any person or premises is likely to be jeopardised by an individual's name appearing on the Register, but this might include (for example) a case where a trustee has an abusive ex-partner who might use the trustee's affiliation to target them.
+For example, if OSCR is only satisfied that including the name of one charity trustee ("Trustee A") is likely to jeopardise the safety or security of any person or premises, but is satisfied that including the principal office of the charity or the names of the other charity trustees would not draw such risks, it is only required to exclude the name of Trustee A. It will be for OSCR to determine when the safety or security of any person or premises is likely to be jeopardised by an individual's name appearing on the Register, but this might include (for example) a case where a trustee has an abusive expartner who might use the trustee's affiliation to target them.